plone/volto/docs/source/configuration/validation.md

 })
 ```

-It takes the `behaviorName` and the `fieldName` as dependencies.
+#### Block type and field name validators

-This type of validator only applies to content type validators.
+Block type and field name validators are applied depending on the block type in combination with the name of the field in the block settings JSON schema.

-#### Per block type and field name validator
+This type of validator only applies to blocks.

-These validators are applied depending on the block type in combination with the name of the field in the block settings JSON schema.
+It takes the `blockType` and the `fieldName` as dependencies.

 ```ts
 config.registerUtility({